datastax/terraform-aws-ai-stack/examples/aws-no-custom-domain/README.md

 Again, keep these secure!

+## 3. Setup

-### 2.4 - Cloning the sample project
+### 3.1 - Cloning the sample project

-- ✅ `2.4.a` - Clone the same project through the following git command:
+- ✅ `3.1.a` - Clone the same project through the following git command:

 ```sh
 git clone https://github.com/datastax/terraform-aws-astra-ai-stack.git
 ```

-- ✅ `2.4.b` - Then, find your way to the correct diectory:
+- ✅ `3.1.b` - Then, find your way to the correct diectory:

 ```sh
 cd terraform-aws-astra-ai-stack/examples/aws-no-custom-domain
 ```

-## 3. Setup

-### 3.1 - Set up AWS credentials
+### 3.2 - Set up AWS credentials

 There are quite a few valid ways to provide your credentials to the `aws` provider.
 You can see the [AWS provider docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) for all of the valid ways to sign in.